Hope sees the invisible, feels the intangible and achieves the impossible.

 Variety is the Spice of Life

-I try to find different styles of music, ranging from indie rock to folk, bluegrass and Celtic.
+I try to find different styles of music, ranging from indie rock to folk, bluegrass, country and as many unique Instruments as I can find.
+I am still trying to find a promising Celtic performer.
 The Artists often discuss the rich history of the genre, answer questions and socialize during the “Pot Luck” party and intermission.
-I just confirmed scheduling Ted Yoder, a hammered dulcimer performer who plays classic rock songs.
-He will be here on November 11, 2017.
-Where else would you be able to see this up-close and personal.
-Find him on YouTube, he’s amazing.
+Where else would you be able to see National and International Artists up-close and personal.
+Find them on YouTube.
 I will update this page as it gets closer.

 We usually have 20-30 people show up—so there’s a great variety of food and drink.
-I usually donate 3-Liters of Sangria, a 12-pak of beer and some Chips to start it off….
-I also make Pulled Pork BBQ.
-I smoke and slow cook it with mesquite for 20+ hours on a Green Egg grill.
-It is my “signature dish”, but it’s not enough to feed a crowd.
+I usually contribute 3-Liters of Sangria, a 12-pak of beer and some Chips to start it off….
+I also make 6-8 pounds of Pulled Pork BBQ.
+It is my “signature dish”.

 ⇒ Bring Your Favorite Drink ⇐